Essential Latin American Ingredients for Authentic Holiday Cooking

 3. Dried Chiles: The Backbone of Latin American Flavor

-Dried chiles are an essential ingredient in Latin American holiday cooking, providing depth, smokiness, and a range of heat levels.
-From mild and fruity to fiery hot, dried chiles are used to make sauces, marinades, and spice rubs.
+Dried chiles are a key player in Latin American holiday cooking, adding rich flavor, a touch of smokiness, and varying degrees of heat.
+Ranging from mild and fruity to blazing hot, these chiles are perfect for creating sauces, marinades, and spice rubs that elevate any ethnic dish.

 Common Dried Chiles